 Arbitrage Trading: The Long and the Short of It

 We examine net arbitrage trading (NAT) measured by the difference between quarterly abnormal hedge fund holdings and abnormal short interest.
 NAT strongly predicts stock returns in the cross section.
-Across a broad set of stock anomalies, abnormal returns are realized only among stocks experiencing strong NAT.
-Consistent with the existence of limits-to-arbitrage, NAT does not correct mispricing completely and instantaneously.
-Exploiting the Regulation SHO that facilitated short selling for a random set of stocks, we present causal evidence that limits-to-arbitrage affect NAT’s ability to correct mispricing.
-We also confirm these findings using daily data.
+Across 10 well-known stock anomalies, abnormal returns are realized only among stocks experiencing large NAT.
+Exploiting Regulation SHO that facilitated short-selling for a random group of stocks, we present causal evidence that NAT has stronger return predictability among stocks facing greater limits-to-arbitrage.
+We also find large returns for anomalies that arbitrageurs chose to exploit despite capital constraints during the 2007-2009 financial crisis.
+Finally, we confirm our main findings using daily data.

-Keywords: Arbitrage trading, hedge fund holdings, short interest, stock anomaly, limits to arbitrage
+Keywords: Arbitrage trading, hedge funds, short selling, stock anomalies, limits to arbitrage

 JEL Classification: G11, G23